AirLink Monitors Air Quality And AQI From Wildfire Smoke

 Help keep your community safe

 When you share your AQI on the WeatherLink Air Quality Map, you provide a valuable service to your neighbors, community leaders, and public health officials.
 Being able to see pockets of poor air quality, for example, can help your neighbor decide if, where, and when to go for a run.
-Seeing data from many sensors can help public health officials prepare for an increase in asthma attacks.
+Seeing data from many monitors can help public health officials prepare for an increase in asthma attacks.

 Make your home a safe haven